Best practices for working with Active Directory - FSx for ONTAP

 If there's an issue with the updated self-managed AD configuration, the SVM state switches to Misconfigured.
 This state shows an error message and a recommended action beside the SVM description in the console, API, and CLI.
 If an issue with your SVM's AD configuration occurs, be sure to take the recommended corrective action for the configuration properties.
 If the issue is resolved, verify that your SVM's state changes to Created.

-For more information, see Updating an existing SVM Active Directory configuration using the AWS Management Console, AWS CLI, and API and Modify an Active Directory configuration using the ONTAP CLI.
+For more information, see Updating existing SVM Active Directory configurations using the AWS Management Console, AWS CLI, and API and Modify an Active Directory configuration using the ONTAP CLI.

 Using security groups to limit traffic within your VPC